 There are two types of student employment:

-Federal Work-Study (FWS) is a federally funded financial aid program.
+Federal Work-Study (FWS) Employment is a federally funded financial aid program.
 The federal government pays a portion of the student's wages while the employing department pays the difference.
 Students must apply for FWS by completing the FAFSA (http://www.fafsa.gov/) by the priority deadline (February 1st), request student employment, and demonstrate financial need.
 In order to be employed under the FWS Program, the student must have received a Federal Work-Study award as part of their financial aid award.
 The dollar amount of the student's eligibility is the dollar amount of the FWS award.
 Students must be enrolled for a minimum of 6 credit hours.
+FWS student employees may work a maximum of 20 hours per week.
+Extended maximum hours may occur during holidays and breaks.
+Superisors will be notified if the maximum hours are extended.

-Wages Employment is employment where the Ohio State ATI employing department pays 100% of the student's wages.
+Wage Employment is employment where the Ohio State ATI employing department pays 100% of the student's wages.
 Any student enrolled for 6 or more credit hours is eligible.
+Wage employees may work a maximum of 28 hours per week.
+Extended maximum hours may occur during holidays and breaks.
+Supervisors will be notified if the maximum hours are extended.

-How will I know if I will receive federal work-study?
+How do I know if I have Federal Work Study?

 How much can I earn?

-The hourly rate is determined by the job requirements and will be at least the federal minimum wage.
+The hourly rate is determined by the job requirements and your experience.
+Pay rate will be at least the federal minimum wage.
 If you have a Federal Work-Study (FWS) award your total earnings in the FWS Program are limited to the dollar amount of your FWS award.

 How do I find a job on campus?